JaredArz/Stochastic_MTJ_Model/README.md

 Stochastic Write only:

-Anistropy and magnetic saturation are only defined at 295K (temperature dependence):
+Anistropy and magnetic saturation are defined strictly at 295K.
+This enables the joule heating model for the NYU device.
+The current type implementation mandates that the UT Austin device follows the naming convention even without a joule heating model.

 - K_295 [$`\frac{J}{m^2}`$]
 - Ms_295 [$`\frac{A}{m}`$]
 - J_reset [$`\frac{A}{m^2}`$]